ManavGhaiCode/cpps_old/README.md

 4. math

-    **decription** - math is a very simple object with 6 functions add, subtract, multiple, divide, Floor, Ceil.
-You shold have under-stood what the functions do by now.
+    **decription** - math is a very simple object with 6 functions add, subtract, multiple, divide, Floor, Ceil, tax square, cube, percent.
+You shold have under-stood what the functions do.

 5. char-add-ons